Valkryst/OpenFGA_Performance_Benchmarks/README.md

 ## Local Setup

+Create a copy of `.env.example` and name it `.env`.
+Then fill in the necessary values.

 ### Generate Certificates

 You _must_ have Java & OpenSSL installed to be able to generate the certificates.